osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 ### Joints
 Setting up a joint motor requires requires two calls to [`Joint::SetParam()`](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1physics_1_1Joint.html#a48402b4fa13b0209246396c0d726d914).
-The first key is `vel`.
+The first call sets the key `vel`.
 This is the velocity the joint should travel at.
-The other key is `fmax`.
+The other call sets the key `fmax`.
 This is the maximum force or torque a joint motor may apply to get the joint to the target velocity.
 If it is larger than the force required, the link will be at the target velocity at the next time step.
 Otherwise the motor will keep applying a force over many time steps until the velocity is reached.
-The motor will continue to keep the joint at the target velocity until `fmax` is set to zero.
+The motor will continue to keep the joint at the target velocity until `fmax` is set back to zero.

 ### Links
 Joint motors can be used to move links at a target velocity by creating joints which connect the link to the world.
-It is critical that the joints are created when the velocity is to be applied, and deleted when that is finished.
+It is critical that the joints are created when the velocity is to be applied, and deleted afterwards.

 Linear velocity can be set by creating a prismatic joint attached to the world and the link to be moved.
 The prismatic joint constrains rotation, so the link will not rotate while the linear velocity is applied to it.